-Plenty of good water is essential for your well-being.
+Plenty of good water is essential to your well-being.

-Because your body is continually losing water as you breathe, perspire and urinate, you have to keep replenishing the water you lose.
+And since your body continually loses water as you breathe, perspire and urinate, you have to keep re-hydrating yourself.

-Beyond keeping our body's water composition up, adequate water intake also acts to cleanse and oxygenate the body.
+Beyond keeping our body's water composition up for it's normal functioning, adequate water intake also acts to cleanse and oxygenate the body.

-Drinking enough good water is probably the best thing you can do to promote your overall health.
+Drinking enough good water is one of the best -- and easiest -- things you can do to promote your overall health.

-To replenish our water supplies, we each need to consume approximately half of our body weight in ounces each day.
+To meet our body's water needs, we need to consume approximately half of our body weight in ounces each day.
 So, if you weigh 140 pounds, you should be drinking 70 ounces—or close to 9 glasses—of water per day.

 Many people have a hard time getting all the water they need.
 This is particularly the case with those who consume coffee or soda, which tends to deplete the body of water and dehydrate it.

 People also can have a hard time drinking sufficient water because the water they have access to tastes bad.
-This is something I've struggled with for years.
+This is something I struggled with for years.

 When I grew up, the water at our house tasted terrible.
 Because the water tasted so bad, I ignored drinking it as much as I could.
 This created a pattern of water avoidance that was not good, and eventually my body became extremely dehydrated.